Seteeri/Particle/README.md

 ---

-Particle is a personal knowledge/information manager (aka PIM) implemented with a presentation-based lisp-structured UI.
+Particle is a PicoLisp presentation binary tree (AST) UI.

 The idea is to take the extensibility of Emacs combined with the dynamics and cohesion of past Lisp Machines, Oberon, Open Dylan, Intentional Programming and other models, and to evolve that consistent text interface to arbitrary objects, taking advantage of modern hardware such as GPUs and parallelism.

+On MS and Apple systems, it serves as an outliner "app" or personal knowledge manager, however, with Linux and BSD systems it goes further integrating/becoming the Wayland compositor creating a Lisp environment.
+The ultimate goal of Particle is to create a Lispy userland, eventually replacing the init system and encompassing all layers above that.

 Plans are to initially support Linux and Android.
 Windows requires WSL or virtualization; Mac requires the latter.
 Once Pil21 is done (LLVM-based), a native solution can be provided.
 The Pinephone is also on the way ;)